-Stand the fridge back up and level the top fin with the top of the box, if its off then you will need to remove the bottom 2 mounting screws you can push the unit to the side it needs to go to make it level with the box, normally it will not take much to get it close, it does not have to be perfectly level to the box, as long as the bubble of the level is within the lines you are good.
+Stand the fridge back up and level the top fin with the top of the box, if its off then you will need to remove the 2 mounting screws you can push the unit to the side it needs to go to make it level with the box, normally it will not take much to get it close, it does not have to be perfectly level to the box, as long as the bubble of the level is within the lines you are good.
 Do not remove freezer or fridge screws to move the unit as these screws need to stay tight, and pushing the unit to the side will not put extra pressure on the tubing, remember these units are made with thick steel tubing.
+Then reattach all 3 rear mounting screws.